RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 ### Homoeologous exchange

-Including a migration parameter between subgenomes acts as a proxy for homoeologous exchange (gene flow between subgenomes arising from homoeologous recombination).
-The following example models an allotetraploid with homoeologous exchange between the two subgenomes which as shown in (TODO: add figure reference) impacts the shared polymorphism in the interior of the SFS and fixed heterozygosity at opposing corners of the SFS.
+To model homoeologous exchange between subgenomes, we can include a migration parameter between subgenomes.
+Importantly, because homoeologous exchange arises from recombination events, the migration parameter should be symmetric between subgenomes.
+We can extend the two epoch allotetraploid model above to include homoeologous exchange by adding an additional parameter:

+	def two_epoch_allotetraploid_with_homoeologous_exchange(params, ns, pts):

+    	T_div, T_WGD, nu, H = params
+    	xx = Numerics.default_grid(pts)

+    	alloaflag = Polyploidy.Integration.PloidyType.ALLOa
+    	allobflag = Polyploidy.Integration.PloidyType.ALLOb

+    	phi = PhiManip.phi_1D(xx)
+    	phi = PhiManip.phi_1D_to_2D(xx, phi)

+		# integration for the diploid progenitors diverging
+    	phi = Polyploidy.Integration.two_pops(phi, xx, T_div)

+    	# then, integration for the allotetraploid formation
+    	phi = PolyInt.two_pops(phi, xx, T_WGD, nu1=nu, nu2=nu, m12=H, m21=H,
+                           	   ploidyflag1=alloaflag, ploidyflag2=allobflag)
+    	fs = Spectrum.from_phi(phi, ns, (xx,xx))

+		return fs

-TODO: Add model with homoeologous exchange and figure.
+TODO: Add figure showing the difference in the SFS with and without HEs?

 ### Collapsing into a single, one-dimensional SFS

 The separate subgenomes of a polyploid can also be collapsed into a single, one-dimensional SFS.
-Depending on the biological context, this approach may be useful as there is no need to predetermine if the lineage is auto- or allopolyploid.
+Depending on the biological context, this approach may be useful as there is no need to predetermine if the population is auto- or allopolyploid.
 There is also no need to separate SNP calls between subgenomes because fixed heterozygosity is naturally accommodated by combining each subgenome's frequency spectra into a single SFS.

+Taking the two epoch model with homoeologous exchange defined above, we can collapse the subgenomes using the `combine_pops` method from `dadi.Spectrum`.
+Collapsing the SFS from the allotetraploid two epoch model results in a single, one-dimensional SFS with a peak at half the total sample size.

-TODO: Add code for collapsing into a single SFS here with a figure.
+TODO: Add a figure.

 ### Selection

-As in standard dadi models, genotype fitnesses are specified as \\(1+2s_i\\) where \\(s_i\\) is the selection coefficient for genotype \\(i\\).
-So, selection coefficients sometimes need to be rescaled by a factor of two when working with other software for inference or simulation, including SLiM <sup>[10](./references.md)</sup>.

-As a concrete example, the fitnesses for an **autotetraploid** with \\(0, 1, 2, 3, \\) and \\( 4 \\) derived alleles are \\(1, 1 + 2s_1, 1 + 2s_2, 1 + 2s_3\\), and \\(1 + 2s_4\\).
-So, \\(s_i \\) corresponds to the selection coefficient for an individual with \\(i \\) derived alleles.

-Outline how to specify a model with selection here (for an additive case and a more complicated case).
+While a model of selection for diploids can be fully specified using just two parameters --- a selection coefficient \\(s \\) and a dominance coefficient \\(h \\) --- for polyploids, a full model of selection requires additional parameters.
+For example, we use four selection coefficients \\( s_1, s_2, s_3, \\) and \\( s_4\\) to specify an **autotetraploid** model of selection where \\(s_i \\) corresponds to the selection coefficient for an individual with \\(i \\) derived alleles.
+So, following the definition of genotype fitnesses, \\(1, 1 + 2s_1, 1 + 2s_2, 1 + 2s_3\\), and \\(1 + 2s_4\\) correspond to the relative fitnesses for an **autotetraploid** with \\(0, 1, 2, 3, \\) and \\( 4 \\) derived alleles.
+(The fitnesses are defined as \\(1+2s_i\\) to maintain consistency with how fitnesses are defined in dadi models for diploids.
+In some cases, this requires rescaling selection coefficients by a factor of two when working with other software for inference or simulation, including SLiM<sup>[10](./references.md)</sup>.)

+Given the added complexity in the selection models for polyploids, the integration methods in `dadi.Polyploidy.Integration` accept a dictionary of selection parameters instead of single parameters.
+Notably, specifying different sets of parameters in the dictionary results in different models of selection.

+To specify an additive model of selection in which relative fitness is proportional to the total number of derived alleles across subgenomes, we can pass a dictionary with a single key `'gamma'` and corresponding value to the `sel_dict` argument for any ploidy type (e.g., `{'gamma' : -1}`).
+For this example, the population scaled selection coefficient (\\( \gamma = 2 N_a s\\)) for individuals homozygous for the derived allele in every subgenome is equal to `-1`.
+In the autotetraploid example above, this is equivalent to setting \\( 4s_1 = 3s_2 = 2s_3 = s_4 = -1/(2 N_a) \\) and \\( s_1 = s_2 = 1 \\).

+More complicated models of selection with non-additive effects within or across subgenomes can also be specified by passing a dictionary with multiple keys and corresponding values for different subgenomes (see the `dadi.Polyploidy.Integration.PloidyType` class for more details).

 ### Initializing phi for polyploid models